Cindy088/JobAdder-QE-Tech-Challenge/README.md

 ### Instructions:

-- The solution is provided in the API Automation Test.docx file.
+- The solution is provided in the script.js and README.md with detail steps.
-- It includes steps to automate API testing using tools like Postman, Playwright, or HTTP clients.
+- It includes steps to automate API testing using Postman.
-- cURL commands and screenshots are included.
+- cURL commands and screenshots are included in the API Automation Test.docx file.

 ## SQL Query Test